AdoriZahard/hi3er/docs/index.md

 **Unknown [X]**: Triggering Mind Sync again during Mind Sync reduces the CD of ELF Ultimates and Support Valkyries' support skills by 2s.
 With any summoned entity present, the CDs are reduced by 2s additionally.
 This effect can only be triggered once per 4s. | Optional

 !!! note
     Dead [X] is an absolute must especially with downscaled gears as it makes up for a really significant buff to damage for the remainder of the run once you get it.
+It's also high priority to upgrade to +3.
 Lodging and Unknown can be taken when downscaling or when no better options.

 ####<p align="center">Griseo - Signet of Stars (2nd Core)</p>